-Donnelly College has partnered with the University of Kansas to offer an undergraduate certificate program in Intelligence and National Security Studies (INSS).
+Donnelly College student may pursue an undergraduate certificate program in Intelligence and National Security Studies (INSS) through the University of Kansas.
 The Intelligence Community Center for Academic Excellence (ICCAE) Scholars program assists undergraduate students in developing critical skills needed for future work in the intelligence community.

 The undergraduate INSS certificate introduces students to the highly desired skills and competencies necessary to work within the US Intelligence Community.
 As an ICCAE Scholar, students in the program increase their critical thinking, analytical, and communication skills, which can be applied to any area of study or profession.